gri-is/selfcheck/README.md

 *If wrong user ID is entered the program won't quit, caused by recieving a 200 response instead of the correct error response (FIXED)

+* Users can checkout books that have been checked out by other users, the other user looses the book on their account.
+(BUG in original program)

 Receipt info wanted:

 * Patron Name